lukaskellerstein/claude-dev-marketplace/plugins/llm-plugin/commands/fine-tune-model.md

    - Configure evaluation strategy
    - Plan inference and deployment

-3. **Optimize if Needed**: If optimization is required, use the `model-optimization-expert` agent to:
+3. **Optimize if Needed**: If optimization is required, use the `llm-plugin:model-optimization-expert` agent to:
    - Optimize memory usage with quantization
    - Speed up training with Unsloth
    - Optimize inference performance